eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 PropertyPolicyQos
 ^^^^^^^^^^^^^^^^^

-This additional QoS Policy stores name/value pairs that can be used to configure certain DDS settings that cannot be configured directly using an standard QoS Policy.
+This additional QoS Policy (|PropertyPolicyQos-api|) stores name/value pairs that can be used to configure certain DDS settings that cannot be configured directly using an standard QoS Policy.
 In Fast DDS, it can be used to configure the security settings (See :ref:`security` for further details of the security functionality).